…and here’s the second half:

 (More about how we do food in the next post.)

 After dinner we have the “opening ceremonies” where the reunion chairs unveil the “theme” and schedule as the sun sets.

-dripping with passion" (that's her blog name) and although she couldn't make it (SO excited she was giving birth to a brand new little sweetie-pie cousin), she still wanted so bad to be a part of it all, so Saren figured this would be a clever way to include her from afar.
+My sister Charity is always “dripping with passion” (that’s her blog name) and although she couldn’t make it (SO excited she was giving birth to a brand new little sweetie-pie cousin), she still wanted so bad to be a part of it all, so Saren figured this would be a clever way to include her from afar.
 Ha!

 It was a great theme and I love that they wove in some service and “charity” into the festivities including having a “secret buddy” we did service for throughout the reunion.

 We split into teams for all the different events coming up.
 I love that Lu got to be with this great brother of mine on his team, he sure looked out for her!

 Then we headed down to the beach for our traditional bonfire.